AudreyBurki/Publication-list/README.md

 # Conferences, seminars, workshops

 Bürki, A. (2022).
 On the variability of response times in on-line production experiments.
+ESCoP, Lille, France.

 Castelli, S., Bürki, A., Jonkers, R., & Popov, S. (2022).
 The effect of argument structure on the scope of advance planning.
 ESCoP, Lille, France.